 \section{INTRODUCTION}

-Path planning is a common task in robotics applications, but it can be hard to handle by standard tools of the ``classical'' optimal control theory when the system is subject to stochastic perturbations or adversarial interactions.
-It becomes even harder when some important aspects of the dynamics or the environment are not just uncertain, but completely unknown in advance.
-With repeated tasks, the Reinforcement Learning (RL) provides a popular framework for optimizing the system performance based on the information accumulated in prior episodes while ensuring the asymptotic convergence to the globally optimal solution as the number of planning episodes grows \cite{sutton2018reinforcement}.
-In continuous setting, most applications of RL are focused on learning the process dynamics \cite{Recht2019} using frequent or continuous observations of the system state.
-Our focus here is on a rather different class of problems, where the controlled dynamics are known, but the process termination is a random event, whose unknown probability distribution depends on a chosen trajectory.
+Path planning is a standard task in robotics, but it becomes much harder if we need to account for stochastic perturbations, adversarial interactions, and incomplete information about the dynamics or the environment.
+With repeated tasks, Reinforcement Learning (RL) provides a popular framework for optimizing the system performance based on the information accumulated in prior episodes while ensuring the asymptotic convergence to the globally optimal solution as the number of planning episodes grows \citep{sutton2018reinforcement}.
+In continuous setting, most applications of RL are focused on learning the process dynamics \citep{recht2019tour} using frequent or continuous observations of the system state.
+Our focus here is on a rather different class of problems, where the controlled dynamics are known, but the process termination is a random event, whose probability distribution is not only trajectory-dependent but also a priori unknown.

-More specifically, we study the online path planning strategy for an Evader (E) who attempts to escape a region while minimizing the probability of being detected by some Observers (O).
-This is motivated by our work on environmental crime modeling \cite{cartee2020control} and surveillance avoidance \cite{gilles2020evasive, cartee2019time}.
-However, unlike in those prior papers, here the Observers' (spatially inhomogeneous) surveillance intensity is fixed but initially unknown to the Evader.
-E needs to conduct the task of planning as a regular routine and systematically identify the intensity for relevant parts of the region.
-We develop an approach that balances the exploration-exploitation tradeoff and uses spatial correlations for efficient learning.
-Our algorithm relies on numerical methods for solving PDEs \cite{sethian1996fast}, statistical estimates with censored data \cite{shorack2009empirical}, Gaussian process (GP) regression \cite{williams2006gaussian}, and strategic exploration techniques from RL \cite{azar2017minimax}.